Danjb1/open-rival/docs/dev_quickstart.md

 Check that the library has been built and that the required `.lib` file is present in one of the linker's "Additional Library Directories".

+### LNK4098: defaultlib 'LIBCMT' conflicts with use of other libs; use /NODEFAULTLIB:library

+This signifies that a library is including a different C Runtime (CRT) from Open-Rival.
+Check the build settings of all libraries (C/C++ > Code Generation > Runtime Library).

+Open-Rival uses "Multi-threaded Debug DLL (/MDd)" or "Multi-threaded DLL (/MD)", as this is the version [required by SDL](https://wiki.libsdl.org/SDL2/FAQWindows#when_using_visual_c_i_get_link_errors_relating_to_msvcrt.lib_or_libc).
+Any dynamic libraries should use this same version.

+Static libraries should be built with *no* CRT to avoid conflicts, as recommended [here](https://stackoverflow.com/a/28703199/1624459).
+This lets them depend on the CRT used by Open-Rival.

 ### The code execution cannot proceed because XXXXX.dll was not found

 This signifies a missing DLL file.